chughSangam/loanCalculator/README.md

  __POST: /loan/schedules/fetch__

-Expeceted body for the fetch point will look like below:
+Expected body for the fetch point will look like below:
 ```
 {
 "loanAmount": "5000",
 "nominalRate": "5.0",
 "duration": 24,